SteelColossus/Train-Route-Finder-Coursework/README.md

 To run the .jar file:

-5. Use the command "trf.jar".
+5. Use the command `trf.jar`.

 To run the class files:

-5. Use the command "java -classpath bin train.Main".
+5. Use the command `java -classpath bin train.Main`.

 This last step assumes that you have Java added to your PATH.